Instructional Design

 Overview

-The TLC offers course design assistance and media production support.
-We aid educators in crafting innovative course materials and integrating technology tools to foster an effective learning experience for all students.
+The TLC offers course design assistance and media production support to aid educators in crafting effective learning experiences for all students.
 We look forward to collaborating with you to meet your instructional goals.

 Some examples of the team’s work include:

-- Instructional media: graphics, course slides, and multimedia
+graphics, course slides, and multimedia - Digital accessibility and inclusion

 Services